wyliodrinstudio/WyliodrinSTUDIO/docs/source/workspace_api.rst

 |

-disconnect ()
+disconnect
 """"""""""""""""""
 Disconnects from a device.

-The first step is to get the current device object, using the **getDevice()** function, then to check if it's an actual device type.
-If positive, we can disconnect the device.
+The first step is to get the current device object, using the **getDevice** function, then to check if it's an actual device type.
+If positive, we can disconnect the device, which means that we will delete its connections and characteristics, as reported by the type of disconnection that the user chooses:

+* *StandBy* -
+* *Disconnect* -
+* *Turn Off* -